Old-G/rsschool-cv/cv.md

 ### Skills

-Familiar with the Scrum methodology, Agile.
+Familiar with methodology of Scrum and Agile.
 Have Soft Skills, working with team.

 ### Experience